 - Q: Registration with CAS: How do I register for Exam 5 in spring 2018?
 (Updated December 29, 2017)

 A: The CAS exam registration process for exams offered in the TBE environment is the same as for paper and pencil exams.
 Candidates will register for the exam by completing an online registration form on the CAS website.

-A: After completing your regular CAS exam registration, the CAS will notify PSI that you have registered for the exam.
-You will then receive an email from PSI with information about how to set up a PSI account and schedule the exam.
+A: After you register for Exam 5, the CAS will notify PSI that you have registered for the exam.
+Registered candidates can expect to receive an email from PSI on March 16 with information about how to set up a PSI account and schedule the exam.

-To schedule an exam with PSI, you will need to create an account and choose your start time to take the exam.
-PSI will open exam scheduling 90 days before the examination.
 CAS candidates will have 24/7 access to PSI's online system via computer or mobile device.
 Candidates will be able to select the starting time for their exam session among available options on the scheduled exam day.
-Candidates can change their scheduled exam time up until two weeks before the exam.
+Candidates can change their scheduled exam time up until April 20, two weeks before the exam.